-Sturgeon are available in both the Columbia and Willamette throughout the first half of the calendar year.
-This fishery is catch and release, but provides some great action.
+Sturgeon are available in both the Columbia and Willamette throughout the winter and clear through the first half of the calendar year.
+This fishery is catch and release and typically provides some great action.
 During Springer season, we often fish for both species during the same trip.

 The Columbia River is famous for its oversize sturgeon.
 Some of these fish will weigh in excess of several hundred pounds, while a typical fish is in the 125 pound class.
 These fish have mouths the size of hubcaps and as you can imagine, can really pull.
 Fighting belts and big time gear is the only way to take on these fish.
 I have people come from all over the country to test their metal against these trophy size sturgeon and have yet to see anyone less than impressed upon seeing these giants for the first time.